mikepthomas/projects/_posts/printer-voron-2.4.md

 | M5 Washer (1mm)                            | 4        |
 | M10x20 Hex Socket Set Screw (flat end)     | 4        |

+> [!WARNING]
-**_NOTE:_** Some of these parts are not required as they are for the `z_joint_upper`s.
+> Some of these parts are not required as they are for the `z_joint_upper`s.
 The remaining M3 Screws are from the `Annex Engineering Reinforced Gantry Mounts` kit and are shorter than what is specified in the Manual.

 ## A/B Belts